Lawsuits Over Deductibles on Uninsured Motorist Claims

-Allegations have surfaced that some auto insurance companies are illegally applying deductibles on uninsured/underinsured motorist claims.
-GEICO has already been sued and attorneys working with ClassAction.org believe the practice is not limited to this one insurer.
+- Allegations have surfaced that some auto insurance companies are illegally applying deductibles on uninsured/underinsured motorist claims.

-There is none.
-GEICO has already been hit with a class action lawsuit for allegedly applying illegal deductibles to uninsured motorist claims and now attorneys working with ClassAction.org are investigating whether other insurance companies can be sued.
+- GEICO has been hit with a class action lawsuit for allegedly applying illegal deductibles to uninsured motorist claims.

 If you had to meet a deductible after filing an uninsured/underinsured motorist claim for an accident that was not your fault, attorneys working with ClassAction.org would like to hear from you.